reybinario/Brickbattle-Weapons/README.md

 git checkout -b my_new_branch
 ```

+Now you're ready to make your edits.
+For the purposes of this guide, add your name to the below list in this README.md file:

+* reybinario

-Then, make your code edits, save the files and run the command below to stage them.
-This just marks them as ready to be operated
+Save the file and run the command below to stage it.
+This just marks the file(s) as ready to be operated
 on by Git.

 ```zsh